Pirapora, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you get the right kind.
-A lot of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Take care to get the right kind.
+Most adapters currently available are simply plugs and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most places.
+This one should be appropriate for most areas.

 November